 - the alarm response service for each client shall be categorised in accordance with the time it takes to reach the alarm site from the point of alarm activation.

-'The Standard reflects the growing complexity of the industry as well as the more demanding nature of the role of security guards,' says Chin.
+'The Standard reflects the growing complexity of the industry as well as the more demanding nature of the role of security guards,' Debbie Chin said.